Billy Sharp: Doncaster Rovers

 Sharp signed a season-long loan with Championship club Doncaster Rovers on 1 September 2009.
 He was given the number 5 for the season, an unusual choice for a striker.
 He made his debut on 12 September against Reading, he scored his first goal just two games later against former club, Scunthorpe United.
 With ten goals in seventeen games, meant interest came in from a number of clubs, and Sheffield United would allow the striker to move away during the January transfer market, with both Doncaster Rovers and fellow Championship club Barnsley reported to be looking to sign the striker.
-Near the end of the season, a knee injury stopped Sharp's season but however he still managed to finish with 15 goals in 33 league games.
+Near the end of the season, a knee injury stopped Sharp's season but he still managed to finish with 15 goals in 33 league games.

 During the summer transfer window, Sheffield United rejected an initial bid of what was thought to be £1 million from Doncaster on 20 May, but they hadn't given up hope of signing the striker.
 On 29 June, Sharp rejected a move to relegated Premier League side Burnley, despite the £1 million being accepted by United.
 Sharp finally signed for Doncaster Rovers on 7 July 2010 for £1.15 million, beating their record fee of £300,000 for Matt Mills from Manchester City.
 Sharp signed a three-year contract, which kept him at Keepmoat Stadium till the summer of 2013.

 Sharp made his second debut on 7 August, scoring in his first game back against Preston North End.
 Sharp also managed to score against another of his former clubs, Sheffield United in a 2–0 victory for Rovers, but was forced off in the first half with a hamstring problem.
 It was later confirmed that he would be out for at least six weeks.
 In his return, against Leicester City, Sharp managed to score a six-minute opener at the Walkers Stadium.
 On 3 March 2011, Sharp told BBC Radio that he would need a hernia operation but would try to hold it till the end of the season so that he could reach a 20-goal milestone.
 Despite failing to reach this milestone, bids still came in for Sharp in the summer window, Doncaster rejected two bids, £2.3 million from Ipswich Town.
 Shortly after Southampton put a bid in for £3.25 million which Sharp himself rejected.